India: Country and Foreign Investment

-Foreign nationals (except citizens of the countries of Nepal and Bhutan) require a valid passport or travel document and a valid visa to enter India.
+Foreign nationals, except citizens of the neighbouring countries Nepal and Bhutan, require a valid passport or travel document and a valid visa to enter India.
 The Indian embassy or consulate in your country of residence will issue a visa.

 - Transit visa allow a stay of up to 15 days while en route to another destination.

-- Business visas lasts for between three months and five years; an invitation letter from a resident Indian company is required, plus a request letter from the individual's company.
-They can be single- or multiple-entry.
+- Business visas last from three months to five years; an invitation letter from a resident Indian company is required, plus a request letter from the individual's company.
+These visas can be single- or multiple-entry.

-- Employment visas (work permits) are necessary to live and work in India, and are usually obtained by the prospective employer, but the rules are not clear.
-It usually takes about three months to obtain a work permit and they allow the issuance of an annual 'stay permit'.
+- Employment visas (work permits) are necessary to live and work in India, and are usually obtained by the prospective employer, though the rules are not clear.
+It usually takes about three months to obtain a work permit and they allow an annual 'stay permit' to be issued.